 Rainfall is low in most areas of Montana, often less than 13 inches, annually.
 Temperatures in western mountain valleys are generally moderate the year-round.
 In eastern areas, on the plains, days can be very hot in the summer and very cold in the winter.

-“Old West” traditions live on in Montana.
+Western traditions live on in Montana.
 Cowboys drive cattle high up into the mountains to feed on lush summer grasses.
-Indians, in full native dress, gather to celebrate their customs at the Lewis and Clark County fairgrounds in Helena and other cities around the state.
+Native Americans gather to celebrate their customs at the Lewis and Clark County fairgrounds in Helena and other cities around the state.

-Montana is the “Treasure State.”
-True to its history, Montana is a genuine treasure, an amazing natural wonderland with friendly people.
+Montana is the “Treasure State” an amazing natural wonderland with friendly people.

 Planning travel for a vacation is half the fun of being there.
 This Web site is packed with information about things to do, attractions, lodging and much more.